bowbahdoe/guava-base/README.md

 ## Why Not

 * The transformation from Guava code to this was not _entirely_ mechanical.
-* I did make some small changes to APIs and internals that are Java 8 specific.
+* I did make some small changes to APIs and internals that were Java 8 specific.
 * I haven't ported over the unit tests
-* GWT, j2obc, j2kt, etc. are not things I care about or want to support.
+* GWT, j2objc, j2cl, etc. are not things I care about or want to support.
 * Does not include any android specific code.
 Equivalent to the `-jre` build.
 * Compiled for Java 9+, not Java 8